Pentagon cuts littoral combat ships buy to 32: Navy Times

-The decision, in a January 6 memo from acting deputy secretary of defense Christine Fox, follows the final 2015 budget guidance from the White House, the newspaper reported on Wednesday. (r.reuters.com/haw95v)
+The decision, in a Jan.
+6 memo from acting deputy secretary of defense Christine Fox, follows the final 2015 budget guidance from the White House, the newspaper reported on Wednesday. ()

 “The defense department is not going to discuss a budget that has yet to be presented or decisions that haven’t been made,” Pentagon spokesman Carl Woog told Reuters.